-The Canvas gradebook has many features that are useful for providing feedback on various types of assessments and assignments.
+The Canvas gradebook has many features that are useful for providing feedback on assignments.

 You can provide feedback and comments on an assignment by clicking on the comment icon in the corner of a gradebook cell.
 Comments are great for short notes and questions.
 Students can respond to your comments, and the conversation can continue for the duration of the course.
 The comment will appear on the Dashboard, on their “Grades” pages and in the comment stream of the SpeedGrader display for the assignment.

 SpeedGrader is a Canvas tool that lets you quickly preview, comment and/or annotate a student’s assignment submission.
-Using the SpeedGrader and the DocViewer toolbar, you can mark up and add comments.
+Using the SpeedGrader and the DocViewer toolbar, you can mark up and add comments to the submission.
 Note: If you use the SpeedGrader, make sure you tell your students to click the View Feedback link when they view their submission grade in order to see all annotations and comments made on their assignment.

 If the assignment being graded is a TurnItIn assignment, you can access the TurnItIn Originality score and report by clicking on the TurnItIn score icon in the gradebook.
-Once you view the TurnItIn Originality report, you can use the TurnItIn Grademark tools to provide annotated comments and feedback.
+Once you view the TurnItIn Originality report, you can use the TurnItIn Grademark tools or use the SpeedGrader to provide annotated comments and feedback.